-

 Quality and regulatory issues

-• Regulatory compliance : compliance with maximum limits set by the European Union, the Codex Alimentarius and international standards.
+• Regulatory compliance : adherence to maximum limits set by the European Union, the Codex Alimentarius and international standards.

 • Consumer protection : prevention of adverse reactions, particularly in people with asthma or sensitivity to sulfites.